herrdivad/GCode_Translator/README.md

 - ✅ Translate raw G-code lines into human-readable explanations
 - ✅ Supports `.gcode`, `.bgcode`, and `.gx` formats
 - ✅ Integrates with native C++ converter (`bgcode`) for decoding binary formats
-- ✅ Automatically scrapes G/M-code documentation from Marlin's official site
+- ✅ Able to automatically scrapes G/M-code documentation from Marlin's official site or use a local one
 - ✅ Supports embedded thumbnails (base64 or binary)
 - ✅ CLI access via `gcode-translator` command